Health Insurance Premiums Rise With Age: What to Know | PolicyX

 • Higher Health Risks: With age, you are more prone to chronic conditions and illnesses.
 The likelihood of hospitalization increases, which insurers factor into their pricing.

 • More Frequent Medical Care: Older people tend to require more doctor visits, diagnostic tests, and procedures.
-More claims mean higher costs for insurers, leading to higher premiums.
+More claims mean higher costs for insurers, which leads to higher premiums.

 • Medical Inflation: Healthcare costs rise every year due to hospital expenses, medicine costs, and new treatments.
 Premiums increase to keep up with these costs.